Morning Sickness is something I worried about when I found out I was pregnant!

-I was nervous about morning sickness because I hate vomiting!
-I know no one loves it, but I truly hated the idea of having to throw up, so if I could avoid it, I would!
+I was worried about morning sickness because I hate vomiting!
+I know no one enjoys it, but I really have a problem with it!

 I knew I had a pretty good chance of experiencing morning sickness because my mother did with all three of her kids.